 - Members cannot satisfy the requirement with respect to more than one field.

-- Changes in committee membership may be made after filing the degree plan if approved by the program Director of Graduate Studies and the collegiate unit.
+- Changes in committee membership may be made after filing the degree plan if approved by the director of graduate studies (DGS) and the collegiate unit.
 Changes must also be archived centrally in the system of record.

 - For students submitting a Plan B project, the final examination may be oral, written, or both.
 The final oral examination is a closed examination open only to the final oral examination committee and the student.